LameUser/dlookup-tool/README.md

 - Input file:
   - Ensure the inpute file `cyptodomain.xlsx` is present in the folder you specify.
-  - The `cyptodomain.xlsx` should have url column heading as "URLS".
+  - The file `cyptodomain.xlsx` should have heading of url column as "URLS".

 ## Output